Harris presses a more forceful case against Trump than Biden did on abortion, economy and democracy

 Harris, in zeroing in on one of Trump’s biggest electoral vulnerabilities, laid the end of a federally guaranteed right to abortion at Trump’s feet for his role in appointing three U.S. Supreme Court justices who overturned Roe v.
 Wade, leaving more than 20 states in the country with what she called “Trump abortion bans.”

-Harris gave one of her most impassioned answers as she described the ways women have been denied abortion care and other emergency care and said Trump would assign a national abortion ban if he wins.
+Harris gave one of her most impassioned answers as she described the ways women have been denied abortion care and other emergency care since that ruling, and said Trump would sign a national abortion ban if he wins.

 Trump declared it “a lie,” and said, “I’m not signing a ban and there’s no reason to sign a ban.”